ljwobker/dotfiles/INT-readme.md

    blue.
 In case of a path change in the flow, the old path is highlighted in red.
-3. **Real-time hop latencies per switch:** One time series graph is shown per switch.
-Each bar in the graph indicates the max hop latency observed at that switch in a particular 10ms window.
+3. **Real-time hop latencies per switch:** One time series graph is shown per
+   switch: each bar in the graph indicates the high-water latency value at that switch in each 10ms time window.
 These time series charts refresh every 1 sec.
 4. **Notifications window:** Whenever a loop is detected, a text notification is displayed here.

-The switches are color-coded in the graphs.
-The legend explaining the switch-to-color mapping is provided below the network topology graph.
+The switches are color-coded in the graphs with a legend immediately below the topology diagram.

 Test cases
 ==========